joelvaneenwyk/huginn-wiki/Running Huginn on minimal systems with low RAM & CPU e.g. Raspberry Pi.md

 ### Optimizing Mysql - Switch to MyIsam + using Tuning Scripts
+On MySQL 5.5 you can do the following:
 Use /usr/share/doc/mysql-server-5.5/examples/my-small.cnf  to replace (make backup beforehand) /etc/mysql/my.cnf and add/edit the following to switch to MyIsam.
 Do this before you run any deploy, rake db scripts on your server.

 ```